MSU-DHI-Lab/data-workflows-workshop/day-04-publishing-with-care/01-labs/lab-03/README.md

 ## Step 6: Stop the App

-When you are finished exploring, go back to your terminal and press Ctrl+C.
+When you are finished exploring, go back to your terminal and press **Ctrl+C** (hold the Control key and press C).

+> **Note:** In a terminal, Ctrl+C means "stop the running program" — it is NOT copy/paste like in other applications.

-The server stops and your terminal prompt returns.
+The server stops and your terminal prompt returns (the blinking cursor waiting for your next command).

 ---